flokoe/bash-hackers-wiki/docs/commands/builtin/kill.md

 external `kill` command of the operating system to

 -   be able to use shell job specifications instead of Unix process IDs
--   be able to send signals (\"kill something\") also, when your process limit is reached
+-   be able to send signals ("kill something") also, when your process limit is reached

 ### Options